Flights to Dallas/Forth Worth

 The main attraction of West Dallas is Margaret Hunt Hill Bridge across Trinity River, designed by Spanish architect and engineer Santiago Calatrava.
 The Belmont Hotel has fantastic views of Downtown, and a brilliant mural.

-Start your sightseeing in Dallas from the moment you enter the city, on the iconic Santiago Calatrava-designed Bridge.
-Tick off the big ones like a visit to Southfork Ranch (where the TV series Dallas was filmed), the Sixth Floor Museum where Lee Harvey Oswald took his fatal mark on JFK and the burgeoning Dallas Arts District.
+The first thing most visitors see is the iconic Santiago Calatrava-designed Bridge.
+Then tick off the big ones like a visit to Southfork Ranch (where the TV series Dallas was filmed), the Sixth Floor Museum where Lee Harvey Oswald took his fatal mark on JFK and the burgeoning Dallas Arts District.

 - A home game of the Dallas Cowboys at the enormous AT&T Stadium

 - See a performance in the intimate Frank Lloyd Wright designed Kalta Humphreys theatre on Turtle Creek

 - Gawk at the 24,000 works in the vast galleries of Dallas Museum of Art